 5. Each writer may submit one paper only!

-7. The name of the PDF file should be COMMITTEE – COUNTRY – STUDENT’S NAME (EX: Security Council – United Kingdom – Jane Doe).
-This is the only way we will have to identify the author of the paper, so it's very important!
+9. The name of the PDF file should be COMMITTEE – COUNTRY – STUDENT’S NAME (EX: Security Council – United Kingdom – Jane Doe).
+This is the only way we have to identify the author of the paper so it is very important!

 ANY PAPER WHICH DOES NOT FOLLOW THE REQUIRED OUTLINE AND/OR DOES NOT MEET THE MECHANICAL REQUIREMENTS, OR WHICH IS DETERMINED TO HAVE BEEN WRITTEN (IN FULL OR IN PART) BY ARTIFICIAL INTELLIGENCE (SUCH AS ChatGPT), WILL BE AUTOMATICALLY REMOVED FROM CONSIDERATION FOR POSITION PAPER AND SCHOLARSHIP AWARDS.

 EVALUATION OF POSITION PAPERS